 - four dynamic learning labs;

-- an outdoor learning space with pond habitat and urban garden, and
+- an outdoor learning space with pond habitat, urban farm, and learning gardens; and

-At the Center, students get hands-on environmental science and STEM instruction.
+At ESC, students get hands-on environmental science and STEM instruction.
 The highly trained staff help students explore the urban habitats around them and become stewards for the environment.
-Our programs are age- and grade-appropriate and aligned to the NYC Science Scope and Sequence and the Common Core Learning Standards.
+Our programs are age- and grade-appropriate and aligned to the NYC Science Scope and New York State P-12 Science Learning Standards.

 Contact us at GESC@schools.nyc.gov.

 ESC has two unique learning labs, one for plants (flora) and one for animals (fauna).
 Flora has four grow labs that provide a steady supply of plants to study.
 This lab hosts our hydroponic, aquaculture, and aquaponic classes.
 We also have a fully functioning greenhouse for botany instruction.
 Fauna is home to over 100 Bess Beetles, Hermit Crabs, Fire-belly Toads, and Madagascar Hissing Cockroaches.
 We also have many mammals that are terrific for students to observe and engage with.
 Children enjoy being up-close with our chinchilla, hedgehog, and rabbits.